ESP32 — ESP-IDF v6

 FlashESP-IDF: Flash your Project⚡ Flash

-Build + Flash + MonitorESP-IDF: Build, Flash and Start a Monitor on your Device🔥
+Build + Flash + MonitorESP-IDF: Build, Flash and Monitor🔥

 Keyboard Shortcuts